xbgmsharp/vuestic-postgsail/README.md

 - [ ] Layout
   - [ ] Update theme icon to night/day mode theme, like openplotter.cloud
   - [ ] Update theme icon to day and night vision
-  - [ ] Implement global store username, token, cache: logs, moorages, stays
-    - [ ] Implement offline mode
 - [ ] Logs:
-  - [ ] Add Action '...' column with sub menu to export to CVS, GPX or trash
+  - [ ] Add Action '...' column with sub menu to export to CVS, GPX
   - [ ] Add button with icon to export to CVS to log list page
   - [ ] Add button with to export to GPX to log details page
   - [ ] Add trash and save icon to log details page